guceda/menu-opt/README.md

 ## Usage

 Using the package is pretty straightforward.
 We need to import one of the `optimizers` and pass the required configuration to it.
-All optimizers have the same signature:
+All optimizers have a very similar signature:

 ```js
 // PARAMETERS